sidakram/bippy/README.md

 bippy attempts to solve two problems:

 1. it's not possible to write instrumentation software without the end user changing code → **bippy allows you to access fiber information from outside of react**
-2. fiber data structure can change and require you to know react source code well → **bippy provides friendly utils for interacting with fibers**
+2. fiber data structure can change and require you to know react source code well → **bippy provides friendly low-level utils for interacting with fibers**

 > [!WARNING]
 > ⚠️⚠️⚠️ **bippy may break production apps and cause unexpected behavior** ⚠️⚠️⚠️